floriandorau/awesome-list/http/README.md

 ## HTTP Bin ##

-A simple HTTP Request & Response Service. https://httpbin.org/
+_A simple HTTP Request & Response Service._

+https://httpbin.org/

 ## HTTP Status ##

-Easy to reference database of HTTP Status Codes with their definitions https://httpstatuses.com/
+_Easy to reference database of HTTP Status Codes with their definitions._

+https://httpstatuses.com/

 ## htaccess ##

-To test your htaccess rewrite rules https://htaccess.madewithlove.be/
+_To test your htaccess rewrite rules._

+https://htaccess.madewithlove.be/